tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Location_Services/Tracking_Position_and_Heading.md

 ## Objective

 In this chapter, you'll learn how to use Titanium's Geolocation API to retrieve GPS positioning and heading information from mobile devices.
-You'll learn iOS, Android, and Windows Phone specifics that will help you best balance accuracy with battery consumption.
+You'll learn iOS and Android specifics that will help you best balance accuracy with battery consumption.
 And you'll learn how to manage Geolocation listeners with respect to your application's lifecycle.

 ## Contents